syncfusion-content/fileformat-docs/File-Formats/XlsIO/faqs/how-to-sort-two-or-more-columns-in-a-pivot-table.md

 ---
-title: How to sort two or more columns in a pivot table? | Syncfusion
+title: FAQ Section| XlsIO | Syncfusion
 description: Code example to sort two or more columns in a pivot table using Syncfusion .NET Excel library (XlsIO).
 platform: File-formats
 control: XlsIO